slatedb/slatedb/docs/0001-manifest.md

 time 4, 00000000000000000003.sst, writer_epoch=3
 ```

-In example above, writer 1 successfully writes SSTs 0 and 1.
+In the example above, writer 1 successfully writes SSTs 0 and 1.
 Writer 2 tries to fence older writers with a write to SST ID 2, but fails because writer 3 has already written an SST at that location.
 Writer 2 sees that the SST with ID 2 has a higher `writer_epoch` than its own, and halts.

 #### Acknowledgements